epam/edp-keycloak-operator/docs/api.md

         <td><b>targetRealm</b></td>
         <td>string</td>
         <td>
+          Deprecated: use RealmRef instead.
 TargetRealm is a realm name where client will be created.<br/>
         </td>
         <td>false</td>
       </tr><tr>